Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 tags: [translate-to-norwegian]
 ---

-{{% panel %}}
-**Alpha Release**
-This is a alpha relase and is not used by default in new applications.
-Version 7 is a major rewrite of the app libraries to reduce Altinns dotnet code in a application.

-{{% /panel %}}

 {{% notice warning  %}}

 If your application still is on version v5 or lower you should read the breaking changes guides until your application is updated to v6.